samuelmevik/spring-notes/annotations.md

 Mark with `@Primary` to indicate the primary bean when there are multiple beans of the same type. `@Qualifier` overrides `@Primary`.

+### `@Lazy`
+`@Lazy` is used to indicate that a bean should be lazily initialized.
+By applying this annotation to a bean definition, I can tell Spring to only create an instance of the bean when it's first requested, rather than creating it eagerly at startup.

+spring.main.lazy-initialization=true can be set in the application.properties file to enable lazy initialization for all beans.
+Makes sense when developing large applications where not all beans are needed at startup.

 ### `@Qualifier`
 Used to specify which bean to inject when there are multiple beans of the same type.
 By applying `@Qualifier` to a field or parameter, I can indicate the name of the bean that should be injected.
 The name should match the value of the `@Bean` annotation that defines the bean but the first letter should be lowercase.